 Part Four: Regional Formation in Periphery

-I-chun Fan, Ying-fa Hung, Hsiung-ming Liao, Chen-chou Chen
+I-chun Fan, Ying-fa Hung, Hsiung-ming Liao, Jr-jie Jang, Chien-chou Chen

 Karl E. Ryavec

-Jiang Wu, Center for Buddhist Studies and Department of East Asian Studies, The University of Arizona, USA.
+Jiang Wu director, Center for Buddhist Studies and professor, Department of East Asian Studies, College of Humanities, The University of Arizona, USA.